The term "germs" refers

 You also can use bleach or a diluted solution that contains bleach, but you may

-want to use soap and water afterward so that the strong smell doesn't irritate your
+want to use soap and water afterward so that the strong smell doesn't irritate anyone's

 It's generally safe to use any cleaning agent that's sold in stores.
 But avoid